pattern

 used to express that no decision is made or no opinion is formed about something due to uncertainty

-Ex: The jury is out on whether the proposed policy changes will lead to economic growth or further exacerbate income inequality.
+Ex: The jury is still out on whether the new policy will actually work.

 there is many a slip (twixt|between) cup and lip